mirage/qubes-mirage-skeleton/README.md

 The example code queries QubesDB to get the network configuration, resolves "google.com" using its network VM's DNS service and then fetches "http://google.com".
 It also responds provides a qrexec command, which can be invoked from dom0 (or other domains, if you allow it).

-To build (ensure you have mirage 3.0.0 or later):
+To build (ensure you have mirage 3.9.0 or later):

     $ opam install mirage
     # NB: We specifically target xen to show explicitly the QubesOS setup independently from the mirage automatic configuration
     $ mirage configure -t xen
+    $ make depend
     $ make

 You can use this with the [test-mirage][] scripts to deploy the unikernel (`qubes_skeleton.xen`) from your development AppVM. e.g.